PayU/hackathon-docs/docs/jarvis/docs/index.md

 In addition to that, Jarvis supports the upload of private GPO data that will be stored safely on the GPO AWS account and will be enabled to receive queries (RAG + Chat)

-More information about these APIs and how to upload private data in this documentation site.
+More information about these APIs and how to upload private data can be found in this documentation site.